 Aurora told me that despite the drama around the Alma collection, her daughter’s style has continued to grow in popularity.
 As flamenco fusión has filtered into the fashion world, the young Aurora has branched out into creating evening wear and wedding dresses, for which she has American as well as Spanish clients.

 “The attire of flamenco is always evolving,” Macias observed.
 “The dress is changing and is not as stylized, it’s more natural.
-The clothes and shoes have evolved–there are better boots that are more comfortable for the artists.
-Men used to wear a short jacket and now it is often just pants, shirt and a vest.
+Clothes and shoes have evolved–there are better boots that are more comfortable for the artists.
+Men used to wear a short jacket and now it is often just pants, a shirt and a vest.
 There is also an export business–Japan and the U.S. are two main markets for flamenco products.”

 Nonetheless, Aurora told me that the busiest time of year is the approach of La Feria de abril de Seville.
 As this annual extravaganza nears, Aurora’s dresses are in high demand.
 Her creations range in price from 600 – 1,200 euros, with the more costly dresses using materials such as natural silk, gold thread and hand-painted designs.
 The most expensive dress she has designed carries a price tag of 8,000 euros.

 The Seville Spring Festival starts two weeks following Semana Santa and is set up along the Guadalquivir River.
-The river bank is always crowded with rows of casetas–tents of varying sizes made of brightly-coloured canvas and decorated with thousands of paper lanterns.
+The river bank is always crowded with rows of casetas–tents of varying sizes made of brightly-colored canvas and decorated with thousands of paper lanterns.
 These tents are private, belonging to families, groups of friends, clubs, trade associations, or political parties.

-Everyone is a gypsy during the Feria and los Sevillenos strut their stuff in exquisite flamenco attire, with the women pouring into the curve-hugging dresses and the men sporting the unique wide-brimmed “Cordobés” hats and short-cropped jackets typical of Andalucia.
-I was told the Fair is a celebration for the senses–the smell of fried fish, the sound of carriages being pulled by grey Jerezano horses, the taste of churros con chocolate, and endless dancing of the Sevillenas to the beat of flamenco music enlivening each caseta.
+Everyone is a gypsy during the Feria and Los Sevillenos strut their stuff in exquisite flamenco attire, with the women pouring into the curve-hugging dresses and the men sporting the unique wide-brimmed “Cordobés” hats and short-cropped jackets typical of Andalucia.
+I was told the Fair is a celebration for the senses–the smell of fried fish, the sound of carriages being pulled by grey Jerezano horses, the taste of churros con chocolate, and the endless dancing of the Sevillenas to the beat of flamenco music enlivening each caseta.

 “Flamenco is present, in its way, in every party and public celebration, either civil or religious, making its own distinction and difference,” said Ms. Maria Angeles Albert de Leon, Spain’s Director of Fine Arts and Cultural Assets.
 “The art is part of Christmas with its carols and campanilleros, on popular parties and pilgrimages from South Spain with the fandangos and sevillenas, on Holy Week through the saetas sang from the balconies when the parades are passing, on weddings with the alboreás and bulerías.”

-In my visit, I learned that just as flamenco is an art form at the core of crowded Andalucian annual events, it is also a cultural tradition passed down from mother to daughter, and teacher to student, with great care and feeling.
+During my visit, I learned that just as flamenco is an art form at the core of crowded Andalucian annual events, it is also a cultural tradition passed down from mother to daughter, and teacher to student, with great care and feeling.